Kat Campisi is a long way from home.

 A 30-day supply of 40 mg Citalopram – used to treat depression – costs only $4 at the Cal Poly Pharmacy.
 Rite-Aid stays true to their $9.99 deal, and Costco is the highest price again at $12.88.

-Modafinil is used to treat narcolepsy, sleep apnea, and shift work sleep disorder.
+Modafinil online is used to treat narcolepsy, sleep apnea, and shift work sleep disorder.
 A 30-day supply of 200 mg pills is $46 at the health center, making it one of the more expensive medications offered, but neither Rite-Aid nor Costco have Modafinil available.

 This price difference holds true for a high percentage of medications offered through the university pharmacy.
 Charges are sent to the student account of the patient.